NdongObame/Vending_machine/README.md

 # vending_machine
-for this  python project i decided to build build a programm for mannaging and running an Automated machine that provides items such as snacks, beverages, sweets, to consumers with posssibilities many features such has basket, input check, easy access and edit of th0 inventory, balance computing, basket edits  and more to come!
+for this  python project i decided to build build a program for mannaging and running an automated machine that provides items such as snacks, beverages, sweets, to consumers with many additional features such has basket edit, input check, easy access and edit of the inventory, balance computing, basket edits and many more to come!